choudhurym/Pascal-s-Triangle/README.md

 # Pascal-s-Triangle
-Pascal's triangle has many approach to do but I approached with 'recursion' and took input from standard input
+Pascal's triangle has many approach to do but I approached with 'recursion' and returns integer from standard input